nymtech/rust-libp2p-nym/README.md

 # rust-libp2p-nym

-This repo contains an implementation of a libp2p transport using the Nym SDK.
+This repo contains an active work in progress implementation of a libp2p transport using the Nym SDK.
+It a fork of the work done by [Chainsafe](https://github.com/ChainSafe/rust-libp2p-nym) several years ago.

 ## Usage